-Edited and animated by Kevin Wells
+Edited by Kevin Wells

-Title and graphic design by Robin Vuchnich
+Graphic design by Robin Vuchnich

 On a fall morning in 1972, self-styled gypsy artist Alexander Bogardy boarded a Greyhound bus in Washington D.C. and headed to the Havre-de-Grace, Maryland outdoor art fair, where he displayed a dozen of his recent paintings.
 Arranged in a symmetrical display that included a vintage 33-1/3 rpm portable turntable playing records of Hungarian classical music, these paintings attracted the attention of folklorist Gerry Parsons of the Library of Congress and art historian Margaret Parsons of the Smithsonian Institution.